 April 25, 2016 - May 27, 2016

 All of the current options are listed below with links to more information about that program and the reservation form for scheduling the trip.
-You can download and print the Educational Opportunities Mailer in pdf format of all of the 2014-2015 field trip options.
-Thanks to donations to the Glacier National Park Conservancy and a grant from the National Park Foundation (made possible, in large part, through the support of DISNEY) there are also travel grants available for schools with restricted travel budgets.
+You can view, download and print the Educational Opportunities Mailer in pdf format of all of the 2015-2016 field trip options.
+Travel grants available for schools with restricted transportation budgets thanks to donations to the Glacier National Park Conservancy and a grant from the National Park Foundation (made possible, in large part, through the generous support of DISNEY).

 Guidelines For Your Trip

 Before your group arrives, it is important to be aware of some basic guidelines.
 Regardless of the season, students and chaperones will have a more enjoyable experience if they are well-equipped for the day.
 The following handouts will help inform everyone of the expectations for the trip:

 Tips for a Successful Field Trip (pdf format)

 Sensory Exploration (Grade K)